hungcq/knowledge-repo/IT/software-engineering-at-google/software-engineering-at-google.md

 # Author problems & solutions
 - Current SE theory & practice are not very rigorous
-- -> Share Google collective exp (why: scale & many years of exp)
+- -> Share Google collective exp (why: scale & many years of exp): OK
-- -> Path toward more reliable software practices
+- -> Path toward more reliable software practices: OK
 - Provide 3 principles to consider when designing, architecting & writing code
-- -> Able to react to necessary change
+- -> Able to react to necessary change: OK
 - Describe lessons that a typical SE should learn on the jobs: culture, process & tools
-- -> Can be applied directly or adjusted to specific problems
+- -> Can be applied directly or adjusted to specific problems: OK
 - Not cover: software design & development
 - -> Focus on engineering, not programming
 - (Also in outline)